-Virginia Commonwealth University 3A: Six-Year Plan for Academic and Support Service Strategies for Six-year Period (2022-2028)
+3A: Six-Year Plan for Academic and Support Service Strategies for Six-year Period (2022-2028)

 Instructions for 3A: The Academic Plan should contain academic, finance, and support service strategies the institution intends to employ in meeting state needs/goals as found in the Virginia Plan.
 (Please see the main instructions sheet in this workbook for more detailed information about The Virginia Plan.
 Please provide short titles to identify institutional strategies.
-Provide a concise description of Strategy is aligned with the Virginia Plan (partecular, the related priority areas) in the Description of Strategy is aligned with the Virginia Plan (partecular, the related priority areas) in the VP Goal column and give it a Priority Ranking in column A. Additional listing in or 2024-2028 should be provided in column K (Two Additional Biencia).
-Strategies for students are provided through tuition revenue, should not be included on this table; they should be included in Part 4, General Fund Request, of the plan.
+Provide a concise description of the strategy is intended in particular, the related priority areas) in the V Food a column A. Additional Biennial).
+Strategies for student financial aid, other than those that are provided in revenue, should not be included on this table; they should be included in Part 4, General Fund Request, of the plan.
 All salary information must be provided in section 3B.
 No salary information should be included in 3A.
 Funding amounts in the first year should be incremental.
 However, if the costs continue into the second year, they should be reflected cumulatively.
 Please update total cost formulas if necessary.
-Institutions should assume no general fund (GF) support in this worksheet.
-A separate worksheet (Part 4) is provided for institutions to request GF support.
-IF ANY STRATEGIES WILL BE FUNDED WITH STRATEGIES WILL BE FUNDED WI
+Institutions to request GF support.
+IF ANY STRATEGIES WILL BE FUNDED WITH STIMULUS FUNDS, PLEASE INCLUDE THOSE FUNDS IN THE REALLOCATION COLUMNS.